adunning/dissertation/07-works.md

 expl.
 : … proinde pingitur semihomo semiequus.

 Attributed to Alexander in several manuscripts; see @esposito:1915unpublished [pp. 466–468].
+Leland and Bale also attribute a 'Mythologicon' or 'Mithologiam' to him, visiting the Franciscans at Reading [@humphreys:1990friars, F10.†3, F10.†41].
 Robert Holcot also quotes 'Alexander Nequam in scintillario poetarium' [@ryter:1586roberti, p.
 540].
 This may also be Bale's *De fabulis poetarum*. @burnett:1981note suggests that the author is Alberic of London.<!-- McDonough capella ed. suggests was due to confusion with that work -->

-### *Regule theologice*
+### *Regule theologice* {.unnumbered}

 inc.
 : Omnis scientia suis nititur regulis